xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 In order to use this feature, you must have a card and drivers which support OpenCL (most AMD and NVIDIA cards and drivers already support OpenCL on Windows), and you must install the required Python libraries as described below.

-GPU acceleration should also work on Linux and OS X, however instructions for installing the required Python libraries are not currently included in this tutorial.
+GPU acceleration should also work on MacOS, however instructions for installing the required Python libraries are not currently included in this tutorial.

 ## PyOpenCL Installation for Windows

+ 1. Install the latest Nvidia driver package for your GPU...
+Nothing else will work without this...
- 1. Download the latest version of PyOpenCL for OpenCL 1.2 and Python 3, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>.
+ 2. Download the latest version of PyOpenCL for OpenCL 1.2 and Python 3, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>.
 For best compatibility, be sure to select a version for OpenCL 1.2 *and no later* (look for "cl12" in the file name, and also look for the numbers to maych your python version (eg: "38" to match Python 3.8).

     As of this writing, the 32-bit and 64-bit versions, for OpenCL 1.2 and Python 3.8 are named respectively:

         pyopencl‑2020.1+cl12‑cp38‑cp38‑win_amd64.whl
         pyopencl‑2020.1+cl12‑cp38‑cp38‑win32.whl

- 2. Open a command prompt window, navigate to where you downloaded the file you downloaded in step 1 and type this to install PyOpenCL and its dependencies: (Assuming Python3.8 in a 64bit environment)
+ 3. Open a command prompt window, navigate to where you downloaded the file you downloaded in step 1 and type this to install PyOpenCL and its dependencies: (Assuming Python3.8 in a 64bit environment)

         pip3 install pyopencl‑2020.1+cl12‑cp38‑cp38‑win_amd64.whl

 To check if your PyOpenCL installation is working correctly, you can run the unit tests relating to the type of GPU accelerated recovery you want to run:

+## PyOpenCL Installation for Linux

+1. Install the Nvidia binary driver for your system.
+(In Ubuntu this is straight forward and explained here: https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia#NVIDIA_driver_from_the_Ubuntu_repositories)
+2. Install the pyOpenCL library for your system.

+    sudo apt-install python3-pyopencl

+## Testing your System

 **Bitcoin Core John-The-Ripper Kernel (JTR)**